Freedom Party (Lithuania)

 The Freedom Party (Laisvės partija) is a political party in Lithuania placed in the centre on the political spectrum, founded on 1 June 2019 by former Liberal Movement member Aušrinė Armonaitė.
 She was leader from 2019 until 2024.
-Leader since 30 November 2024 is Tomas Vytautas Raskevičius.
+Vytautas Mitalas has been the party's leader since 11 March 2026.

 History

 The party has its roots in Vilnius mayor Remigijus Šimašius's list "For Vilnius, which we are proud of!", which won the Lithuanian capital's council and mayoral election.
 In November 2018, Aušrinė Armonaitė announced intentions to found a new party.

 By the summer and autumn of 2019, the party established its branches in cities and their surrounding municipalities.

 The party was accepted as a full member of the Alliance of Liberals and Democrats for Europe in October 2019.
 The party saw success in 2020 Lithuanian parliamentary election and obtained 11 seats.
 After this, the party formed a coalition with the Homeland Union and Liberal Movement and delegated three ministers - Armonaitė, Ewelina Dobrowolska and Marius Skuodis - to the Šimonytė Cabinet.

 On 11 December 2021, the Freedom Party officially became a full member of the ALDE Party.